Ordrup: History

+The village

 Ordrup was originally a small village which only consisted of eight farms and a forge.
 The area became a popular destination for excursions for citizens from Copenhagen in the 17th century.
 The farmers supplemented their income by harvesting peat that was sold on the market in Copenhagen.

 Ordrup came under Bernstorff Palace in the 1760s after Foreign Minister Johann Hartwig Ernst von Bernstorff had received the entire area from Christian V as a gift.
 Bernstorff was a driving force behind the agricultural reforms of the time.
 A detailed map of the land was drawn up.
 The land was divided into lots.
 A draw which took place at Bernstorff Palace on 1 September 1765 distributed the lots among the local farmers.
 The names of the eight farms were Lindegaarden, Teglgaarden, Eigaarden, Holmegården, Skjoldgaarden, Hyldegaarden, Damgaarden and Skovgaarden.
 The reforms led to higher profits both for the farmers and Bernstorff.